zebus3d/RandomColorForCollections/README.md

-# Random Color For Collections ( Blender 2.91.0 Alpha )
+# Automatic Colors For Collections ( Blender 2.91.0 Alpha )
-Random Color for all Collections
+Automatic Colors for all Collections